2025 World Games: Torch relay

 For the first time in World Games history, a torch relay was held.
 The torch was revealed on 27 February 2025.
 Named Zhumeng, and designed by Feng Benyuan (who was one of the designers for the mascot of the 2022 Winter Paralympics) and Wang Anxu of the Jilin University of Arts, its design blends artistic forms, symbolic colors and cultural motifs in a style that reflects the spirit of the World Games and the heritage of the host nation.

 On 21 July 2025, the organising committee announced that the torch relay would start on 26 July at the Sanxingdui Museum, and would travel through Chengdu, and neighboring cities Deyang and Meishan, and would visit several landmarks in the area; the Jinsha site, Chengdu Research Base of Giant Panda Breeding, Wuhou Shrine, San Su Shrine and Xinglong Lake Wetland Park.
 Around 120 torchbearers participated.

 The Games

 Sports

 34 sports, comprising 60 disciplines and 256 medal events, had been chosen for the 2025 World Games.
-For the first time, powerboating and cheerleading will be represented at The World Games.
-In the sector of para sports, para freediving and para ju-jitsu will make their debut.
-Three sports which have been in all previous editions of The World Games are dropped from the 2025 program: bowling, water-skiing, and artistic roller skating.
-Esports will also be showcased as part of a partnership between the IWGA and the Global Esports Federation.
-Sumo, which originally debuted in 2001, was dropped due to issues during competition at the 2022 World Games.
+For the first time, powerboating and cheerleading were represented at The World Games.
+In the sector of para sports, para freediving and para ju-jitsu made their debut.
+Three sports which had been in all previous editions of The World Games were dropped from the 2025 program: bowling, water-skiing, and artistic roller skating.
+Esports were also showcased as part of a partnership between the IWGA and the Global Esports Federation.
+Sumo, which originally debuted in 2001, was dropped as a consequence of unsportsmanlike conduct during competition at the 2022 World Games.